casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ### Shutdown

-The `Shutdown` event is emitted when the node is about to shut down, usually for an upgrade.
-This causes a termination of the event stream.
+The `Shutdown` event is emitted when the node is about to shut down, usually for an upgrade, causing a termination of the event stream.

 <details>
 <summary>Expand the below section to view the Shutdown event details:</summary>